-The Government has announced that it will not publish any school or college level educational performance data based on tests, assessments or exams for 2020.
+The Government has announced that it will not publish any school or college level educational performance data based on tests, assessments or exams for 2020 and 2021.

 GCSE Results 2019

 The government has changed the way that it judges the performance of schools.
 It no longer uses the percentage of students who have gained five A*-C grades but four other measures.

 1. A “Progress 8” score.
 This shows how well students have progressed in the school since they came in from their primary school, compared to pupils in other schools who got similar results at the end of primary school.
 A positive score is good and a zero score is the average for schools nationally.
 For example, a score of 0.5 would mean that, taken together, each student in each subject did half a grade better than the average of all schools.

 The Elton High School Progress 8 score 2019: -0.16

 2. An “Attainment 8” score.This measures how well students perform across their best 8 subjects, including English, mathematics, 3 English Baccalaureate subjects and 3 other subjects.
 English Baccalaureate subjects include sciences, humanities and languages.